-We are fighting on many fronts presently, be it social, economic or medical.
-While the Chinese continue to be an irritant like a festering wound, the Covid 19 coronavirus – another Chinese by product – has metamorphosised into a formidable enemy which has brought the complete globe to its knees.
+We are fighting on many fronts, whether social, economic, political, ideological or medical.
 From an already struggling economy, what we see before us is a crumbling infrastructure, burgeoning populations of the jobless and an uncertain future.
-Can we celebrate an Independence Day with all this?
+Can we celebrate Independence Day with all this?

 And the people who need the maximum encouragement and education about being progressive are our political class.
 They fear change the most.
-They feel threatened by any kind of forward thinking.
-They can see their hold on the uneducated, ignorant masses slipping out of their hands.
-And that’s why they are the ones who create the maximum obstacles.
+They feel threatened by any kind of progressive thinking.
+They see their hold on the uneducated, ignorant masses slipping out of their hands.
 Their feral sense of self-preservation comes into play in full force.
-Instead they can be the torchbearers in this movement of change and progress.
+Instead, they can be the torchbearers in this movement of change and progress.
 By leading from the front, they can be the leaders they aspire to be.
-It’s truly the need of the hour if they want to free the nation from this oppressive pandemic.